WebBamboo/seoresearch-serp-sdk/README.md

 # Google SERP Results in PHP
-SEOResearch search API enables you to scrape Google search results straight from your code.
-It requires a [free registration](https://seoresearch.net) at Seoresearch.net
+SEOResearch SERP API enables you to scrape Google search results straight from your code.
+It requires a [free registration](https://seoresearch.net/google-search-api/) at Seoresearch.net
 # Quick start
 For composer ([Packagist](https://packagist.org/packages/webbamboo/seoresearch-serp-sdk)).
 ```bash